 Allows you to select the channel width you would like to operate in.
 Select 20 MHz if you are not using any 802.11n wireless clients.
 Auto 20/40 MHz allows you to connect to both 802.11n and 802.11b/g wireless devices on your network.

 Authentication:

-Use the drop-down menu to choose Open System, Shared Key, WPA-Personal, WPA-Enterprise, or 802.11x.
+Use the pull-down menu to choose Open System, Shared Key, WPA-Personal, or WPA-Enterprise.